1.3.4 Liability of decision makers

 Decisions subject to a right of review under the Act

 A person affected by a decision of an officer under PPL law may apply for a review of the decision.
-DHS should not accept liability if an incorrect decision has been made under PPL law when there is a right of review available to the person.
+Services Australia should not accept liability if an incorrect decision has been made under PPL law when there is a right of review available to the person.

 Liability when giving advice